griffinbaker12/blue-check-remover/README.md

-# Twitter Blue Check Remover
+# Blue Check Remover

 ## About

-X Blue Check Remover is a Chrome extension that removes blue verification checkmarks from X accounts.
+The Blue Check Remover is a Chrome extension that removes blue verification checkmarks from X accounts.
 This project was inspired by comments I saw on X from users who expressed enjoying their feed more with fewer blue checkmarks visible.

 This is also the first Chrome extension I've ever written!